-4.4 Reasons for the Commission's changes to the good faith provisions
+4.5 Reasons for the Commission's changes to the good faith provisions

-This section sets out the Commission's reasons for the changes to the good faith provisions.
+This section sets out the Commission's reasons for the changes to the good faith provisions in the second draft rule.

-4.4.1 Misleading bidding
+4.5.1 False or misleading bidding

-The Commission's principal concern with the existing good faith provisions is that the assessment of whether a bid or rebid is made in good faith is only based on the generator's intentions at the time the bid or rebid is submitted.
-A generator may have a genuine intention to honour its initial bid and equally may have a genuine intention to honour its subsequent rebid.
-As long as there is a genuine intention to honour the bid or rebid at the time it is made, the obligations of the good faith provisions are satisfied.
+The Commission's principal concern with the existing good faith provisions is that the assessment of whether an offer or rebid is made in good faith is only based on the generator's intentions at the time the offer or rebid is submitted.
+A generator may have a genuine intention to honour its initial offer and equally may have a genuine intention to honour its subsequent rebid.
+As long as there is a genuine intention to honour the offer or rebid at the time it is made, the obligations of the good faith provisions are satisfied.

-As such, the good faith provisions prohibit generators submitting bids which they do not intend to honour under any circumstances or are incapable of complying with if dispatched.
-However, the provisions do not prohibit generators submitting a bid, in the knowledge that it may be honoured, but then subsequently changing its intentions for dispatch without reflecting those intentions in a rebid.
+As such, the good faith provisions prohibit generators submitting offers which they do not intend to honour under any circumstances or are incapable of complying with if dispatched.
+However, the provisions do not prohibit generators submitting an offer, in the knowledge that it may be honoured, but then subsequently changing its intentions for dispatch without reflecting those intentions in a rebid as soon as is practicable.
 The Commission considers that it is the potential inability of the existing good faith provisions to address this latter behaviour that provides the case for making a change to the provisions.

-In order to address this behaviour, the Commission's draft determination to amend the existing good faith provisions would treat a generator's offers as a continuing representation of the generator's intentions to supply electricity at particular prices.
-If a generator were to change its intentions for dispatch, and wished to make a rebid to reflect its changed intention, then its existing offer would become misleading until it actually made such a rebid.
+In order to address this behaviour, the Commission's second draft rule deems the making of an offer, bid or rebid to be a representation to other participants through the pre-dispatch schedules published by AEMO that the offer, bid or rebid will not be changed unless the generator or market participant became aware of a change in the material conditions and circumstances upon which the offer, bid or rebid is based.
+If a generator were to change its intentions for dispatch, and decided to make a rebid to reflect its changed intention, then its existing offer (and its representation to the market) would become misleading until it actually made such a rebid.

-By treating a generator's offer as a continuing representation, the provisions would address instances where the generator made a bid or rebid that it would or could not honour, as well as instances where it had a genuine intention to honour its bid or rebid but then subsequently changed its intentions and wished to make a rebid but did not do so as soon as reasonably practicable.
+By treating a generator's offer as a representation to other market participants, the rules would address instances where the generator made an offer or rebid that it would or could not honour, as well as instances where it had a genuine intention to honour its offer or rebid but then subsequently changed its intentions and decided to make a rebid but did not do so as soon as practicable.

-The Commission considers that its draft changes to the good faith provisions should provide greater certainty to market participants in relation to appropriate market conduct and bidding behaviour, thereby increasing transparency and providing greater operational and investment certainty to market participants.
+The Commission considers that the changes to the good faith provisions set out in the second draft rule should provide greater certainty to market participants in relation to appropriate market conduct and bidding behaviour, thereby increasing transparency and providing greater operational and investment certainty to market participants.
 This should lead to efficient price signals for investment and enhance the security and reliability of the electricity system in the long-term interests of consumers of electricity.

-The Commission does not consider that the proposed rule to recast the provisions in the negative would be effective in addressing this behaviour.
+The Commission does not consider that the South Australian Government's proposed rule to recast the provisions in the negative would be effective in addressing this behaviour.
 Starting from the position that rebids are not made in good faith would place the participant in a position where they would be required to demonstrate what their intentions were at the time of making the rebid.
-While a late rebid may be used to imply that a previous bid or rebid was not made in good faith, the mere fact of submitting a rebid would not be definitive proof of a lack of good faith.
+While a late rebid may be used to imply that a previous offer or rebid was not made in good faith, the mere fact of submitting a rebid would not be definitive proof of a lack of good faith.